The application process will open in December 2014.

 - Strengthen practical skills in data analysis, computer

-programming, theory, numerical modeling, laboratory technique, and
+programming, theory, numerical modeling, laboratory techniques, and

 - Develop competence and confidence in presenting scientific results in a public forum.